Self-Employed Loans · Certified Financial Planner

 Income Strategy Session

-We review your full financial picture — tax returns, bank statements, assets, business structure — and identify which qualification method gives you the strongest position.
+A 60-minute CFP-led review of your full financial picture: tax returns, bank statements, business structure, cash flow, assets, and goals.
+I identify which qualification method gives you the strongest position and walk you through what each one will require.

-We compare options across multiple lenders who specialize in non-traditional income.
-Not every lender offers bank statement or asset depletion programs — we know which ones do and what they require.
+I shop your file across wholesale lenders who specialize in non-traditional income.
+Not every lender offers bank statement or asset depletion programs, and the ones that do have very different underwriting boxes.
+I know which ones fit which borrowers.

 Can I get a mortgage if I'm self-employed?